marco262/my_wiki/data/onednd/class/druid.md

 If you have no uses of Wild Shape left, you can give yourself one use by expending a spell slot (no action required).
 You can do so only once per turn.

-In addition, you can expend one use of Wild Shape (no action required) to give yourself a level 1 spell slot, and you can't do so again until you finish a Long Rest.
+In addition, you can expend one use of Wild Shape (no action required) to give yourself a level 1 spell slot, and you can't do so again until you finish a [[glossary:Long Rest]].

 ### Level 7: Elemental Fury